Last Updated: 2024-02-09

 Step 3: Configure the target group

-Next, you're going to configure your target group for use with your RDS instance.
+Next, you're going to configure your target group for use with your RDS instance or database running on an EC2 instance.
 To do this, you're going to use some of the details that you copied into your text editor earlier in this tutorial.

 Step 4: Complete configuration process